-nh healthy families.
-Member Handbook 89 Ready for My Recovery For our members 12 and older who enter the Ready for My Recovery Program Program Program can get: Engage in continuous recovery from substance use disorder and earn rewards Care management support My Recovery Journey backpack (\$30 cash value) with a self-care kit, water bottle, journal, pen and helpful tool kit with resources and information Up to \$115 in rewards for continuous recovery in your first year.
+For our members 12 and older who enter the Ready for My Recovery Ready for My Recovery Program Program can get: Program Engage in continuous Care management support recovery from • My Recovery Journey backpack (\$30 cash value) with a selfsubstance use care kit, water bottle, journal, pen and helpful tool kit with disorder and earn resources and information rewards • Up to \$115 in rewards for continuous recovery in your first year.
 See our website for more information about this reward.
 The Ready for My Recovery Program does not include tobacco use disorder.
-Members engage in the My Recovery program by first completing their Health Risk Assessment Screening followed by the brief Read for My Recovery form.
+Members engage in the My Recovery program by first completing their Health Risk Assessment Screening followed by the brief Ready for My Recovery form.
 Once the forms are completed, you will receive Care Management support and your My Recovery Journey backpack.
 Members with continuous engagement in their recovery will receive dollar rewards along the way.
 Some restrictions and limitations apply.
 Each member can earn up to \$250 in cash and non-cash goods and services through June 30 each year.
-Post-discharge meals Members with a diagnosis of diabetes or heart disease may be eligible to receive meals upon discharge from a hospitalization related to one of these conditions.
-The benefit includes: Up to 14 meals (a \$90 value) made according to nutritional guidelines for the applicable medical condition, i.e., low sodium and/or low carbohydrate.
-6

-\Some restrictions and limitations apply.
+Members with a diagnosis of diabetes or heart condition may be Post-discharge meals eligible to receive meals upon discharge from a hospitalization related to one of these conditions.
+The benefit includes: • Up to 14 meals (a \$90 value) made according to nutritional guidelines for the applicable medical condition, i.e., low sodium and/or low carbohydrate.
+Some restrictions and limitations apply.
 Subject to approval by the Care Management/Transitional Care Management team.
-Each member can earn up to \$250 in cash and non-cash goods through June 30 each year.
+Each member can earn up to \$250 in cash and non-cash goods through

+June 30 each year.

-Gateway Services Gateway Services provides social services that support people throughout New Hampshire at no cost to individuals Events and services • Vision Van - The NH Healthy Families vision van visits NH to offered throughout the provide Vision screenings, prescription glasses and readers to state at no cost to those who need them communities • Foster Care Comfort to Go - Durable duffle bags with personal items for youth transitioning to Foster Care • No One Eats Alone - Annual initiative to increase awareness of social isolation and anti-bullying in schools Self-Care Kits - Essential grooming items in a durable, convenient carrying case for those who need them
+Gateway Services Gateway Services provides social services that support people throughout New Hampshire at no cost to individuals Events and services offered throughout the state at no cost to communities Vision Van - The NH Healthy Families vision van visits NH to provide Vision screenings, prescription glasses and readers to those who need them Foster Care Comfort to Go - Durable duffle bags with personal items for youth transitioning to Foster Care No One Eats Alone - Annual initiative to increase awareness of social isolation and anti-bullying in schools Self-Care Kits - Essential grooming items in a durable, convenient carrying case for those who need them